brokegen/brokegen/README.md

 - User/assistant messages can be sent in any order (continue assistant inference even during its turn + keep "saving" user messages without inference), though this depends on the model template + whether the model handles out-of-turn events well.

 ## Requirements
 Tested and developed on macOS 14.2+, M1 MBP + 2019 Intel MBP.
-Pre-built binaries are x86 only, compiled for AVX2 CPU's and will run inference very slowly (estimated 3-6 tokens/sec for quantized mistral-7b, maxing out the 8 CPU cores on an Intel MBP).
+Pre-built binaries are x86 only, compiled for AVX2 CPU's and will run inference very slowly (estimated 3-6 tokens/sec for ollama's mistral-7b, but this seems to be limited by memory bandwidth).

 If you don't need to run custom models, install Ollama and use that as the inference provider: